Food Scraps and Recycling

 • Waste station infrastructure, including signage and bins

-• On-site technical assistance throughout the school year
+• On-site technical assistance throughout the school year and support there after

 • Resources for how to successfully implement food scraps recycling at school